mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

     ![](images/update_rd2.png)

-    a. **Create Deployments & Services in AKS** will create deployments and services in AKS as per configuration specified in **mhc-aks.yaml** file.
+    - **Create Deployments & Services in AKS** will create deployments and services in AKS as per configuration specified in **mhc-aks.yaml** file.
 Pods will pull the latest image for first time.

-    b. **Update image in AKS** will pull the appropriate image corresponding to the BuildID from repository specified, and deploys the image to **mhc-front pod** running in AKS.
+    - **Update image in AKS** will pull the appropriate image corresponding to the BuildID from repository specified, and deploys the image to **mhc-front pod** running in AKS.

 ## Exercise 3: Update Connection String & ACR in Code